 The expiration manager handles the revocation of a lease when the time to live value associated with the lease is reached.

-Certain problems can prevent Vault from successfully revoking a lease.
+Certain problems can prevent Vault from revoking a lease.
 For example, leases on secrets issued from a dynamic secrets engine can become irrevocable if Vault cannot communicate with the server configured in the secrets engine.

 Irrevocable leases accumulate over time and can cause degraded performance at critical stages of Vault operations, such as during startup or when the server assumes active cluster leadership.